civicrm/org.civicrm.civicase/scss/base/mixins/readme.md

 ### Folder details
-This folder contains partials for the mixins and functions used in the applications
+This folder contains partials for the mixins, placeholders and functions